Nalaquq/qcorp-gis-training/modules/02-field-data-collection/README.md

 3. ✅ Publish a **StoryMap** or **Dashboard** visualizing collected data
 4. ✅ Submit a brief report summarizing your work on this project in a professional email

-### Reflection Questions for the Report
+### Reflection Questions for the Report (Not Finished)

-Your written reflection should address:
+Your reflection report should address:

 1. What are the advantages of using mobile GIS tools after a disaster?
 2. How can damage mapping support Yup'ik-led recovery and planning?